 In laboratory tests, the researchers pitted the antibody they call “S309” against both SARS-CoV and SARS-CoV-2.
 They found that it was able to neutralize both.

-The investigators explain that they initially identified S309 in blood samples from a person who contracted SARS-CoV during the epidemic of 2002–2003.
+The investigators explain that they initially identified S309 in blood samples from a person who contracted SARS-CoV during the

 While these are early days, the team suggests that this newfound knowledge may eventually help control the spread of SARS-CoV-2.